cathyxinchangli/cee498ds-project11/manuscript.md

 ![Feature Importance in LightGBM model #2.](images/FeatureImportance.png){#fig:image14}

 From Figure {@fig:image14}, 'meter_type' is the fourth most important feature, thus, it is reasonable to build a seperated model for each meter type, and doing so did improve the model performance.
-The test scores for LGBM model #1 and #2 are summarized below.
+The test scores for LGBM model #1 and #2 are summarized in Table {@tbl:table3} below.

+Table 3: Test scores for LGBM model #1 and #2. {#tbl:table3}
 | LGBM model | Test score  |
 |----------------------|--------------|
 | #1 (one model for each meter type)    | 1.15  |